Body Movement and the Brain / Spine Connection

 – All the bones, muscles, ligaments and joints of your spine are specially designed to support movement.

 – Movement of the individual segments of your spine can affect how you heal.

 – Blood flow, strength, and flexibility are all enhanced through movement.

-I believe that encouraging healthy movement and activity is part of my job as your Chiropractor.
+I believe that encouraging healthy movement and activity is part of my job as your Chiropractor in Singapore.
 If you have any questions about stretches, exercises or other ways you can pro-actively stay healthy, ask!
 Have you ever heard that old saying “you don’t get old then stiff, you get stiff then old?”
 We want to help you stay young by helping you keep your spine and body moving better!

 The Brain + Spine Connection

 Every thought and movement in your life occurs through your brain and spinal cord, which is collectively known as the central nervous system.
 Your spinal column acts as the armour and pathway for your spinal cord to travel down and split into the nerves that reach every cell of your body.
 Every moment and millions of messages and bits of information are moving along your spinal cord this very moment to maintain the delicate balance between your brain and body.